reidev275/ReducingDeveloperFriction/slides/index.md

 Learning a new paradigm is one of the more difficult things to do in software development.
 So why would an object oriented developer of 10 years suddenly decide to make the drastic switch to functional programming?
-In this talk I'll show you why I started looking for other ways of writing software and why the switch wasn't as sudden or as drastic as it may seem.
+In this talk I’ll show you why I started looking for other ways of writing software and why the switch wasn't as sudden or as drastic as it may seem.

-We'll start our journey with C#, discussing SOLID principals and the use of IoC containers.
+We’ll start our journey with C#, discussing SOLID principals and the use of IoC containers.
-Then we'll move to JavaScript to see first class functions and closures.
+Then we’ll move to JavaScript to see first class functions and closures.
 Next we'll visit the exciting distributed world of Elixir on the Erlang VM.
 We'll finish up with F#, seeing type providers, discriminated unions, and maybe even a certain 5 letter M word.